What Good Language Learners Do

 8. GOOD LANGUAGE LEARNERS REALIZE THAT LANGUAGE LEARNING IS NOT EASY.

-Good language learners know that it takes time and effort to become proficient, and that there will be periods where progress seems very slow.
+Good language learners know that it takes time and effort to become proficient and that there will be periods where progress seems very slow.
 They are realistic in setting learning goals.
-They are able to assess their own strengths and weaknesses, and to evaluate their own approach to learning.
+They are able to assess their own strengths and weaknesses and evaluate their own approach to learning.
 If their learning method isn’t working, then they find a better method.